h2oai/h2o-LLM-eval/README.md

 pip install -r requirements.txt
 ```

-4. Run the App
+### 4. Run the App

-- Rename .env.example to .env
+a.
+Rename .env.example to .env

 ```bash
 mv .env.example .env
 ```

-- Load the environment variables
+b.
+Load the environment variables

 ```bash
 source .env
 ```

-- Start the wave app
+c.
+Start the wave app

 ```bash
 wave run llm_eval/app.py
 ```

-- Navigate to http://localhost:10101/ in your browser
+d.
+Navigate to http://localhost:10101/ in your browser

 ## Reproducing Leaderboard Results

 We provide [notebooks](notebooks) to generate leaderboard results and reproduce [evalgpt.ai](https://evalgpt.ai).

 1. Run [run_all_evaluations.ipynb](notebooks/run_all_evaluations.ipynb) to evaluate any A/B tests that have not yet been evaluated by a chosen evaluation model and insert the outcomes into the database.
 An A/B test is considered unevaluated by the given model if no evaluation by the model exists for the given combination of models and prompt.
 After adding a model, running this evaluates all A/B tests for the model against all other models.

 2. Run all cells in [calculate_elo_rating_public_leaderboard.ipynb](notebooks/calculate_elo_rating_public_leaderboard.ipynb) to get the Elo leaderboard and relevant charts given the evaluations in the database.

+## Roadmap

+### Models

+1. Add [FreeWilly2](https://stability.ai/blog/freewilly-large-instruction-fine-tuned-models) to the Leaderboard

+### Application

+1. v2 architecture
+2. Option for users to submit new models

+### Eval

+1. More prompts in each category
+2. Document Q/A and Retrieval Category with ground truth
+3. Document Summarization Category